Green Card Eligibility Categories And How To Apply

 This also applies to human trafficking victims, crime victims, and abuse victims, which will allow them to seek relief and protection.

-NOTE: If you (or someone you know) are experiencing domestic abuse, contact the National Domestic Violence Hotline right away.
+NOTE: If you or someone you know is experiencing domestic abuse, contact the National Domestic Violence Hotline right away.

 Under the Diversity Visa Lottery Program, the United States government randomly selects up to 50,000 people from a pool of entries it receives each year from six geographic regions, including Africa and Asia.
 This lottery is only for people from countries that have had little immigration to the U.S. in the past.